ON THE BACK OF THOUGHT

 The veil between the seeker and maker has become as thin as in ancient Greece.
 Look to Eleusis… the Eleusinian Mysteries, Plato, Aristotle, his teacher Socrates… the maverick tramp who tied most of them up in knots, Diogenes…

 The established existence of this field of mass, present throughout the entire universe, has a physical dimension that determines the properties of matter.
 When excited by a specific particle, this energy field manifests itself as different celestial bodies such as planets, stars, galaxies, and even small objects like a grain of sand, an ice cream, or a Van Gogh print.
-It’s a proven fact that all Homo sapiens are interconnected with each other and the universe through this mass of subatomic particles.
+Scientists have proven that this mass of subatomic particles interconnects all Homo sapiens with each other and the universe.

 The sun, which has tremendous mass, bends space-time, causing the planets to follow its space-time curvature.